How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies: Experiments

 \subsection{Summary}

-As we add stronger noise to the data set, the model's ability to make accurate predictions weakens.
-However, these experiments show that errors are not proportioned fairly between protected subgroups.
+As we add stronger noise to the data sets, the model's ability to make accurate predictions weakens.
+However, our experiments show that errors are not proportioned fairly between protected subgroups.
 On the contrary, in some scenarios, one group is significantly advantaged over the other, such as in the Law School example.
-We can see that the ability for a model to allocate errors in a manner defined as ``fair'' (``fair'' meaning whichever definition of fair is given as a constraint) depends on the fairness definition, the learning model, and the data set.
-Whilst more experiments are warranted, we clearly see two emerging patterns: \begin{enumerate} \item equalised odds and false positive rate can have instabilities for small values of $k$; and \item the threshold optimisation method shows a particular inability to share errors fairly amongst protected groups. \end{enumerate}
+We can see that the ability of a model to allocate errors in a manner perceived as \emph{fair} -- according to the chosen notion of fairness -- depends on the fairness definition, the learning model, and the data set.
+While more experiments are warranted, we clearly see two emerging patterns: \begin{enumerate} \item equalised odds and false positive rate can have instabilities for small values of $k$; and \item the threshold optimisation method shows a particular inability to share errors fairly among protected groups. \end{enumerate}